imagine-hussain/rust-ws1/README.md

+# Rust Workshop 1

-- [ ] For each of the below, take in a file name (how you do this is your choice), and if it doesn't exist, create a bmp.
+For each of the below, take in a file name (how you do this is your
+      choice), and if it doesn't exist, create a bmp.
 If it does exist but isn't a valid BMP, return an error.
 If it does exist and is a BMP, overwrite it."

+## Tasks
-Draw a single pixel of any color, anywhere on the image.
+- [x] Draw a single pixel of any color, anywhere on the image.
-- [ ] "Draw a diagonal line of any color, across one diagonal of a square canvas.
+- [x] "Draw a diagonal line of any color, across one diagonal of a square canvas.
 Error if the canvas is not square."
 - [ ] Draw an X shape of any color, across the whole of a canvas.
-Draw a house shape.
+- [ ] Draw a house shape.
 - [ ] "Draw the outline of a square on a canvas.
 The width and coordnates of the square should be specified by the user."
 - [ ] "Draw a filled-in square on a canvas.
 The outline should be a different